Skip to the main content.

 Some might respond with well, my ________ (fill in with friend, coworker, relative, general practitioner) accidently got some in his tank, and he drove it and it was just fine.

 In those situations, there's no way to know how your situation compares to theirs (and human nature is such that we always want to minimize our description of potential problems if it stems from a mistake that we're responsible for).
 If you drive the vehicle after you think the wrong fuel has been dispensed, you've been warned.
-We recommend that you don't take that chance in any case.
+We recommend that you not take that chance in any case.

 You may be interested in these other posts: